 Vineet R. Shenoy

 I am a doctoral student at Johns Hopkins University and work with Professor Rama Chellappa.
-Previously, I worked as a software engineer at Blutag.
+My research aims are to build algorithms for non-contact vital sign estimation using machine learning and optimization.
 I received my bachelors degrees in Electrical and Computer Engineering as well as Computer Science from Rutgers Unversity-New Brunswick

 profile photo